blu-corner/cdr/README.md

 ```

 Valgrind docs can be found here: http://valgrind.org/docs/
-Once installed use the following commands to create
+Once installed use the following commands to create report.

 ```bash
 $ cd build